onmyshelf/docs/docs/admin-guide/index.md

 ## Installation
 The easiest way to install OnMyShelf is to use the [docker project here](https://github.com/onmyshelf/docker).

-If you want to install the API manually, here are the instructions:
+If you want to install the API manually, follow these instructions:

 ### Requirements
 - A MariaDB (>10.3) database (should also work with a recent MySQL server)